parkside-it/kube-will-hunt/README.md

 * Option to use different selectors to find kubernetes resources to clean

 ## Configuration
+### Volumes
+The branch cleaner needs a valid kubeconfig file mounted as a volume.
+The path where the file is mounted should be passed into the container through `$KUBECONFIG_PATH`.

 ### Common environment variables
 | Variable | Required | Default | Example | Description |
 |---|---|---|---|---|